Antonio Gates

 In a Flash

-Once a day, catch a glimpse of Kent State University through the lenses of our various storytellers across campus.
+Catch a glimpse of Kent State University through the lenses of storytellers across campus.

 Want to see one of YOUR photos in “IN A FLASH?”
 Submit your Kent State-related photos to InAFlash@kent.edu and you may see them in a future Kent State Today post.
 Please frame photos horizontally and include a brief description of what’s happening in the photo along with when and where it was taken.